 If you get a dedicated and loyal customer base, they will effectively do your social media marketing for you.

 I just want to quickly take this time to remind you all that social media is a great way to get free marketing as you don’t pay for it.
-In terms of keeping it simple, just post things that are relevant to your clinic and that you think your patients will find entertaining to watch.
+In terms of keeping it simple, just post things that are relevant to your physical therapy clinic and that you think your patients will find entertaining to watch.
 Don’t get too bogged down in the planning aspect of it, just post it and hope you can entertain your customers, your audience and your overall niche.

 Is Online Marketing Right for You?